A. An office may deny an application for an initial license or a continuing license if:

 (1) The applicant or the building in which child care is provided fails to meet the requirements of this chapter;

-(2) An evaluation of the application form by the office reveals that the applicant reported false information;
+(2) An evaluation of the application form, medical documents, or any documents required by the office reveals that the applicant reported false information;

 (3) The applicant has a history of regulatory violations which demonstrates an inability to provide for the health or safety of children;

 (4) The applicant has previously had a family day care registration, child care center license, or letter of compliance denied or revoked by the office, unless the office is satisfied that the condition that was the basis for the denial or revocation has been corrected;